Marlowe Granados's novel Happy Hour is about naked ambition and being the life of the party

-"They have this kind of ambition that I feel is rare, where they don't have any sort of professional ambition, but they have this drive for every single night to be the best night, or to say yes to everything as well.
+"They have this kind of ambition that I feel is rare.
+They don't have any sort of professional ambition, but they have this drive for every single night to be the best night, or a drive to say yes to everything.
 They want to find brief encounters of love and fun that make their life and their summer worthwhile.

 They want to be a fixture, not a possibility for people.

 "They are novel girls about town.
 People like to be a little entertained by them.
 They're amusing to be around.
 They're fun and they make parties happy.
 They make the situation that they're in exciting and they add to whatever's happening.
 They want to be a fixture, not a possibility for people."